dixonscottr/dd-partner-app/nodejs-dummy/README.md

 const wlogger = require('./wlogger');
 ```

-- Comment the line with `app.use(logger('dev'));`
+- Comment out the line with `app.use(logger('dev'));`
-- Setup the morgan library to use winston for logging (this should be added below the commented line above):
+- Setup the morgan library to use winston for logging (this should be added below the commented out line above):

 ```
 class MyStream {